kennycha/gnedby/README.md

 gnedby sync config reset
 ```

+### Web Interface

-- View albums in browser
+View your collection in a browser:

 ```bash
 gnedby serve
 ```

-## And I Use This Project Like:

-- Embedding artworks
+## Album Artwork Embedding

+For use with the "Is It In My GNEDBY?" web app:

+Generate artwork embeddings:

 ```bash
 gnedby embed run [--force]
 ```

-- Load embedding model
+Load the embedding model:

 ```bash
 gnedby embed load-model
 ```

-- Configuration for embed
+Configure embedding settings:

 ```bash
 gnedby embed config show